Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Results

-Additionally, several autocompletes describe Black people as lacking the self-control needed to behave appropriately in social settings.
-For instance, this category included ``Black man can't hold his laugh'' and ``Black man can't stop laughing.''
+Several autocompletes describe Black people as lacking the self-control needed to behave appropriately in social settings.
+For instance, this category included ``black man cant [sic] hold his laugh,'' and ``black man can't stop laughing.''
 The resulting videos show instances where a Black man cannot refrain from laughing in a serious situation where laughter is clearly inappropriate.